luminus-framework/guestbook/README.md

 ## Running

+To run the migrations and create the database tables run:

+    lein run migrate

 To start a web server for the application, run:

     lein run

 ## License